knative/serving/docs/debugging/application-debugging-guide.md

 # Application Debugging Guide

-This document provides instructions for how to debug your applications deployed to Elafros.

-## Failures during Deployment
+You deployed your app to Elafros but it is not working as expected.
+Go through this step by step guide to understand what failed.

+## Check command line output

+Check your deploy command output to see whether it succeeded or not.
+If your deployment process was terminated, there should be error message showing up in the output and describing the reason why the deployment failed.

 This kind of failures is most likely due to either misconfigured manifest or wrong command.
-It terminates the deployment process and shows error message to you.
-The error message should describe the reason why this error happens.
-For example, if you change the traffic `percent` in [route.yaml](../../sample/helloworld/route.yaml#L23) of sample helloworld app to 50 then deploy, you will get the following message:
+For example, the following output says that you should have route traffic percent summing to 100:

 ```
 Error from server (InternalError): error when applying patch: